Green Acre Baháʼí School: Louis G. Gregory

 Louis G. Gregory went to Green Acre in the fall of 1911 for the first time – it was just a few months after his return from Baháʼí pilgrimage.
 In 1912 he married Louise Matthews.
 He was next known at Green Acre in 1917 when he gave a talk "Prophetic proofs of the Baha'i Revelation."
 In 1920 the Gregories were able to spend some ten days together after many months each traveling in different directions for the religion amidst a time where inter-racial marriage was socially troubled and he was "so onerous and irritable, so unlike himself" that his wife was in despair over his condition - nevertheless he set out on the longest of his teaching tours the following year.
 From then on most summers they were able to be in the environment at Eliot and it became their "home base".
 In 1922, while a member of the National Spiritual Assembly, he chaired the summer program and gave two talks at Green Acre – "Prayer and Praise", and "The Holy Mariner".
 They were there in 1923.
 He attended the organizing 1925 national convention held at Green Acre.
 The 1926 summer program at Green Acre had Gregory as co-director with Albert Vail and Howard MacNutt.
 They were there in June 1929 before the Green Acre program started.
-Like many leaders in the religion, the Gregories began to serve over seas for extended periods in the 1930s – Louise in Europe at first and then the both of them in Haiti.
+Like many leaders in the religion, the Gregories began to serve overseas for extended periods in the 1930s – Louise in Europe at first and then the both of them in Haiti.
 The Gregorys returned to Green Acre in 1938 but wintered in Cambridge.